Cabbage announce their split after six years, confirm "fresh musical projects"

 Back in 2017, it was alleged that Cabbage singer Lee Broadbent sexually assaulted a young female fan who was on the front row at a gig in London.
 The group, who were supporting Kasabian at the time, subsequently spoke out on the ‘false’ accusations in an interview with Louder Than War.

 They said that the Twitter user who shared the accusations was not at the show in question, and much of what was alleged was hearsay, exaggerated or fictitious.
-They also explained that after the Twitter storm, the fan’s father was contacted by the venue when he confirmed that no assault had taken place “of any kind”.
+Cabbage also explained that after the Twitter storm, the fan’s father was contacted by the venue when he confirmed that no assault had taken place “of any kind”.

 “Every night I’d come down to the barrier, which I’d do at our own gigs, but looking back at it, that’s where I made the mistake,” Broadbent said.